Medically Reviewed by Nayana Ambardekar, MD on November 02, 2021

 Tiny cuts or sores (fissures) can open up inside your anus and cause pain and itching.
 You’re more likely to get these if you’re constipated and a hard or large stool tears the lining.
 Other causes include long-term diarrhea and an inflammatory bowel disease called Crohn’s disease.

-This is a tunnel that connects a serious infection inside your anus with skin on the outside.
+This is a small tunnel that connects the anal canal to an opening in the skin near the anus.
 Fluids can leak out and irritate the skin, which triggers pain and itch.
 Crohn’s disease, cancer, trauma, and radiation can raise your chances of infections and fistulas.
 If you think you may have one, see your doctor.

 A fungus, like the one that causes most vaginal yeast infections, can also cause anal itching.
 And certain kinds of bacteria can, too.
 For example, a staph skin infection can happen almost anywhere, including the area around your anus.
 And the same kind of bacteria that causes strep throat can trigger a red, itchy rash around the anus.
 This is more common in kids than adults.